kongying-tavern/docs/src/en/download-client.md

 ---
 title: Download Client
 layout: doc
-description: Currently we only offer the Windows Version of our map client, versions in other OS are in progress.
 aside: false
 ---

 ## Windows Client <Badge type="warning" text="Beta" />

+Currently we only offer the Windows Version of our map client, versions in other OS are in progress.

 <LinkGrid :items="downloadMethod" />